Legal Betting On Virtual Sports

 Is It Legal To Bet On Virtual Sports?

 Yes, it is legal to bet on virtual sports.
 For Americans looking to wager on virtual sports have two options.
 If you live in a state that has regulated gaming following the repeal of PASPA, then you can visit a local sportsbook that offers virtual sports and place a bet.
-Your other option is to wager on virtual sports with an offshore sportsbook operating online, which US gaming laws deem to be legal in all states except for Connecticut and Washington.
+Your other option is to wager on virtual sports with an offshore sportsbook operating online, which US gaming laws deem to be legal in all states except for Washington.

 Best Sites For Legal Virtual Sports Betting